Discover How Much You Can Borrow:

 Also, find out if the interest rates are fixed or variable.
 A fixed rate, which is mostly offered by banks will remain constant throughout the loan period.
 A variable rate varies according to general annual percentage rate fluctuations.
 The risk of a variable interest rate is that it may seem low at first but can double or triple later.

 What Are Personal Loan Rates?

 Personal loan rates are interest rates applied to your overdue or late payment to the lending institution.
 It is factored into the amount and tenure of the loan, credit report assessment, and the current market rate.
-For banks, personal loan rates normally range from 4% - 10% and is calculated on an annual basis.
-Loan interest rates change from time to time and from different institutions because licensed lenders and banks do not offer the same interest rate.
+For banks, personal loan rates normally range from 4% - 10% and are calculated on an annual basis.
+Interest rates change from time to time and from different institutions because licensed lenders and banks do not offer the same interest rate.